CharithW/wp-artisan/README.md

 > This project is still at early stage.
 > I'd love to hear from anyone who wish to contribute.
 Feel free to submit issues, feature requests and any suggestions you mind.
 PRs are welcome! :-)

-> This project forked form [WordPress CLI](https://github.com/thinkholic/wordpress-cli/)
+> This project moved form [kodeflex/wp-artisan](https://github.com/kodeflex/wp-artisan/)

 ## Prerequisites